-HOW to design your newsletter in a professional layout…
+2. How to design your newsletter in a professional layout

-What your newsletter looks like will make or break how professional your business appears but lets face it, you’re probably not a graphic designer nor are you interested in paying one an arm and a leg to do it for you.
+What your newsletter looks like will make or break how professional your business appears.
+Let’s face it, you’re probably not a graphic designer nor are you interested in paying one an arm and a leg to do it for you.

 So here’s a quick cheat – it’s called Canva.
-Canva is a free online program (available HERE), which has done-for-you templates that you can customize with your branding, colours, and content.
+Canva is a free online program, which has done-for-you templates that you can customise with your branding, colours, and content.

 Below is a screenshot of a 2-page A4 template that’s available in Canva.
 They give you the framework and it’s up to do you change the colours, insert your own text and images, and move around the placement of these to suit your needs.